CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 _ = λ r p q → refl
 ```

-More formally we can see that `hcomp`{.Agda} takes in two arguments:

-* A partially defined path, representing the part of the box sitting
-  over a point in the bottom face.
-Above, this is `doubleComp-sides r
-  q i : (j : I) → Partial (∂ i) A`, which is a path in `A` that is
-  only defined when `i` is `i0` or `i1`.

-* A element of `A` giving a point in the bottom of the box.

-The result `hcomp sides bottom` is the point sitting over `bottom` in the top of
-the box.
+Besides just giving the top face of the box, we can produce a filler

-We can produce a filler for the whole square using an additional
+for the whole square using an additional function called
-function called `hfill`{.Agda}.
-As a picture, this is giving us the
-interior of the square
+`hfill`{.Agda}.
+As a picture, this gives us the interior of the square

             r ∙∙ p ∙∙ q
           w - - - - - - > z